Siddhart/Itemsplanet-nextjs/README.md

 - [X] Build the Featured items page
 - [X] Build the Blogs page
 - [X] Build the categories page
+- [] Add firebase support(oh boi I didn't think I would have reached it so far.
+Well here goes nothing.)

 ## To-Do list Long Term
 - [ ] Remove all the shitcode